Ancient Libya: History

 Compared with the history of Egypt, historians know little about the history of Libya, as there are few surviving written records.
 Information on ancient Libya comes from archaeological evidence and historic sources written by Egyptian scribes, as well as the ancient Greeks, Romans, and Byzantines, and later from Arabs of Medieval times.

 Since the Neolithic, the climate of North Africa has become drier over time.
 A reminder of the desertification of the area is provided by megalithic remains, which occur in great variety of form and in vast numbers in presently arid and uninhabitable wastelands: dolmens and circles akin to Stonehenge, cairns, underground cells excavated in rock, barrows topped with huge slabs, and step-pyramid-like mounds.
 Most remarkable are the trilithons, some still standing, some fallen, which occur isolated or in rows, and consist of two squared uprights standing on a common pedestal that supports a huge transverse beam.
 In the Terrgurt valley, Cowper says: "There had been originally no less than eighteen or twenty megalithic trilithons, in a line, each with its massive altar placed before it".

 In ancient times, the Phoenicians/Carthaginians, the Saite Egyptians, the Persian Achaemenid Empire (see Libya (satrapy)), the Macedonian Empire of Alexander the Great and his Ptolemaic successors from Egypt ruled variously parts of Libya.
 With the Roman conquest, the entire region of present-day Libya became part of the Roman Empire.
 Following the fall of the Empire, Vandals, and local representatives of the Byzantine Empire also ruled all or parts of Libya.
 The territory of modern Libya had separate histories until Roman times, as Tripoli and Cyrenaica.

 Cyrenaica, by contrast, was Greek before it was Roman.
 It was also known as Pentapolis, the "five cities" being Cyrene (near the village of Shahat) with its port of Apollonia (Marsa Susa), Arsinoe (Tocra), Berenice (Benghazi) and Barca (Merj).
 From the oldest and most famous of the Greek colonies, the fertile coastal plain took the name of Cyrenaica.

 These five cities were also known as the Western Pentapolis; not to be confused with the Pentapolis of the Roman era on the current west Italian coast.

 Geography

 The exact boundaries of the whole of ancient Libya are unknown, but it likely constituted the western regions of Ancient Egypt in 3100 BC, and was known as "Tjehenu" to the Egyptians.

+To the ancient Greeks, Libya was one of the three known continents along with Asia and Europe.
+In this sense, Libya was the whole known African continent to the west of the Nile Valley and extended south of Egypt.
+Herodotus described the inhabitants of Africa as two peoples: The Libyans in northern Africa and the Ethiopians in the south.
+According to Herodotus, Libya began where Ancient Egypt ended, and extended to Cape Spartel, south of Tangier on the Atlantic coast.

+Modern geographers suspect that ancient Libyans may have experienced loss of forests, reliable fresh water sources, and game availability as the area became more desert-like.